gokberkkocak/lofigirl/README.md

 ## Main stream as an example

-- rustube takes video link and brings the raw video stream for opencv.
+- The program takes the video link and extracts the raw video stream link using ytextract/rustube.
-- opencv opens the stream and captures a single frame.
+- Using opencv, it opens the stream and captures a single frame as an image periodically.
 ![full_1](images/example_1_full.jpg)
-- The image gets cropped
+- The image gets cropped.
 ![cropped_1](images/example_1_cropped.jpg)
 - The background is removed by a mask.
 ![masked_1](images/example_1_masked.jpg)
-- tesseract-ocr checks the image
+- The final image is checked by tesseract-ocr.
 - The info is sent to LastFM and/or ListenBrainz.
 ![lastfm_1](images/example_1_lastfm.png)
 ![listenbrainz_1](images/example_1_listenbrainz.png)

 ## Second stream

-It work the same way for the second stream as well.
+It works the same way for the second stream as well.
 - Full image
 ![full_2](images/example_2_full.jpg)
 - Cropped image